Jiff21/qa/README.md

 #### Setting Local Environment Variables (Optional)

 Copy the following text and add it to the end of ```qa/env/bin/activate```, then edit in your credentials so you won't have to add them on the command line when running tests locally, if necessary.
 It's just a skeleton for account setup if you're testing something with user login.

-Or variales for IAP or using a remote allure hub.
+Or variables for IAP or using a remote allure hub.
 You also want to add these as secret variables on your CI env if you plan on running similar tests on CI.
 The demo tests in this project should all run off the defaults set in qa/settings.py.

 ```shell
 export ZAP_ADDRESS='http://localhost:8080'